mckinsey/vizro/vizro-core/docs/pages/user-guides/dashboard.md

 # How to create a dashboard
-This guide shows you how to configure and call a [`Dashboard`][vizro.models.Dashboard] using either pydantic models, Python dictionaries, yaml, or json.
+This guide shows you how to configure and call a [`Dashboard`][vizro.models.Dashboard] using either pydantic models, Python dictionaries, YAML, or JSON.

 To create a dashboard: